ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #interop-protocol-considerations}

 The use cases provided as examples serve to illustrate instances of general phenomena that the Secure Asset Transfer Protocol {{SATP}}, with a limited number of variations, is designed to handle.
 The data sharing examples in Section 3 can be extrapolated to any kinds of data that need to be shared between networks running arbitrary workflows.
-The asset transfer example in Section 4.1 and the asset exchange example in Section 4.2 similarly can be extrapolated to any kinds of digital assets lying within any kind of network.
+The asset transfer example in Section 4.1 and the asset exchange example in Section 4.3 similarly can be extrapolated to any kinds of digital assets lying within any kind of network.
 Considerations for the interoperability protocol, or SATP, can therefore be limited to standard distributed systems issues like integrity, fault tolerance, and liveness, while completely disregarding the nature of the assets, networks, and workflows, which can all remain opaque to the protocol.

+# IANA Considerations

+{: #satp-iana-considerations}

+This document has no IANA actions.

 # Contributors